notafishaxolotl/NixOS-server/README.md

 ___

 - ### add Tailscale ttyd and Homepage for gui management
+- ## dont forget systemd boot this time